-This policy is to promote the highest ethical standards in USC’s human research activity and is an important element of the implementation of and compliance with the National Statement on Ethical Conduct in Human Research, which is the national policy reference for human research ethics in Australia.
-This policy contributes to the support of best practice in the conduct of research as described in the Australian Code of Conduct for the Responsible Conduct of Research.
+4.1 This policy is to promote the highest ethical standards in the University’s human research activity and is an important element of the implementation of and compliance with the National Statement, which is the national policy reference for human research ethics in Australia.
+This policy contributes to the support of best practice in the conduct of research as described in the Code.

 5.1 All human research must be designed with an awareness of the ethical values and principles outlined by the Code, the National Statement, and the Human Research Ethics Guidelines.

 5.2 The principles and guidance material must be used in a thoughtful and project-specific manner, which is relevant for the research topic, potential participant pool, risks and ethical sensitivities.

 5.3 Researchers must regard the following expectations as a key factor in establishing the quality of their work and strive to:

 (a) safeguard the welfare, safety and interests of participants;

 (b) only conduct human research when they have the requisite skills, experience, resources and facilities to do so; and

 (c) base research designs on a thorough review of the literature (where it exists) and sound methodology.

 5.4.1 In accordance with section five of the National Statement, the University has a responsibility to: